jnear/cs3020-assignments/README.md

-# CS202 Assignment Code and Support
+# CS 3020 Assignment Code and Support

 We will be implementing our compilers in Python.
 This repository contains the support code and assignment scaffolding you will need.